ton-community/tutorials/docs/03-client/testnet-npmton.md

-# TON Hello World part 3: Step by step guide for building your first web client
+# TON Hello World part 3: Step-by-step guide for building your first web client

 In the previous tutorial we deployed a Counter smart contract to TON Blockchain (either testnet or mainnet).
 This contract acts as the *backend server* of our application.
 In this tutorial, we will implement the *frontend* or *client* and allow end-users to access it from a web browser.